Atom (text editor)

-Atom is a free and open-source text and source-code editor for macOS, Linux, and Windows with support for plug-ins written in JavaScript, and embedded Git control.
+Atom is a discontinued free and open-source text and source-code editor for macOS, Linux, and Windows with support for plug-ins written in JavaScript, and embedded Git control.
 Developed by GitHub, Atom was released on June 25, 2015.

 On June 8, 2022, GitHub announced Atom's end-of-life, occurring on December 15 of the same year, justifying its need "to prioritize technologies that enable the future of software development", specifically its GitHub Codespaces and Visual Studio Code, developed by Microsoft which had acquired GitHub in 2018.

 Features

 Atom is a "hackable" text editor, which means it is customizable using HTML, CSS, and JavaScript.

 Atom is a desktop application built using web technologies.
 It is based on the Electron framework, which was developed for that purpose, and hence was formerly called Atom Shell.
 Electron is a framework that enables cross-platform desktop applications using Chromium and Node.js.

 Atom was initially written in CoffeeScript and Less, but much of it was converted to JavaScript.

 Atom uses Tree-sitter to provide syntax highlighting for multiple programming languages and file formats.